-For any adults doing these mindfulness art activities, you could use one or two grape sized pieces of clay.
+For any adults doing these mindfulness art activities, you could use even more pieces of clay.

 I let each child choose their colours because it is a great sensory activity, but also because they are more likely to use it if they personally created it.

 Once the colours have been chosen, roll them together to make a ball.
 The more you roll and play with the clay the better it mixes.

 To extend the activity for young children, you can have them roll one colour of clay at a time.
 Once all of the colours have been rolled, then you can roll them together to form one larger ball.

 Encourage them to be mindful and consider what the clay feels like, smells like and looks like.
 Can they think of words to describe the clay?

 Encourage them to roll it across a table while taking a deep breath in and a deep breath out as they roll it back towards them.

 One thing to avoid is mixing the clay too much.
 Once the colours have been mixed together to form a call, keep rolling so that the sides are smooth.